Firm apologises for 'racist' Meghan post

 By Jenny Hill, BBC Berlin correspondent

 Last weekend Berlin's annual carnival of culture drummed and danced its way through crowded city streets.
-People dressed in the national costumes of countries like Columbia, Ghana, Albania, Japan and Senegal paraded together in the May sunshine.
+People dressed in the national costumes of countries like Colombia, Ghana, Albania, Japan and Senegal paraded together in the May sunshine.
 This is how Germany likes to present itself: multicultural and open to people of all ethnicities.

 But last year, after spending just a week here, a team of UN inspectors accused the country of "institutional racism", claiming that people of African descent experienced discrimination on a daily basis.
 Regular outbursts of xenophobia from the far-right AfD are well reported - usually to widespread disgust.